I’m so excited to be back chatting with you in another issue of Sam’s Sidebar, my weekly legal Q&A where I A your Qs about online business.

 Each of my legal templates comes with its own How-To Video Tutorial where I visually walk you through how to fill it out and explain what it means (in non-lawyer speak).

 Hope this was helpful!
-Off to see if you’ve messaged me yet to let me know 🙂
+Comment below and let me know! 🙂

 PS: What Else Does Your Biz Need Besides an LLC?
 This week I’m sharing what else your business needs besides an LLC to stay legally protected — all in less than 8 mins.
 Pop on those sneaks & meet me for a walk! 🎙 LISTEN HERE! 🎧